TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

     <class 'numpy.ndarray'> (1, 224, 224, 3)

-Let's convert back the array to an image just to check what we are inputting
+Let’s convert back the array to an image just to check what we are inputting

 .. code:: ipython3